When Did Showers Become a Common Feature in Homes?

 Are there historical differences in shower usage across cultures?

-What impact did the of water heaters have on shower usage?
+What impact did water heaters have on shower usage?

 Author Profile